curated-intel/Log4Shell-IOCs/README.md

 - 2022-01-10
   - Updated MSTIC (2) report now tracks a China-based double-extortion ransomware operator, DEV-0401, who deployed NightSky ransomware via VMWare Horizon initial access
 - 2022-01-11
-  - SentinelOne shared there analysis of all the cybercrime actors leveraging Log4j in the wild one month on, with new info on the Emotet botnet using Log4j for payload hosting
+  - SentinelOne shared their analysis of cybercrime actors leveraging Log4j one month since disclosure, with new info on the Emotet botnet using Log4j for payload hosting

 ### `Indicators of Compromise (IOCs)`
 | Source | URL |